lucapxl/pxl-fedora/README.md

 From the "Software Selection" page, select "Minimal Install" as Base Environment, and select only "Standard".
 Optionally you can select "Sound and Video" and "Guest Agents" if you are running it in QEMU (I did not test it with other Hypervisors)

-run `sudo .\install.sh` from this repository in the freshly installed Fedora
+run `sudo bash install.sh` from this repository in the freshly installed Fedora